 The secretome consists of all factors (components) that are produced by living cells and secreted into the extracellular fluid.
 These factors, including soluble proteins, lipids, free nucleic acids, and exosomes, enable cells to communicate and interact with each other.
 Communication between cells influences many important processes involved in our well-being.
 Dysfunction of intercellular interaction has serious health consequences and contributes to the development of a number of diseases, including diabetes, Alzheimer’s disease, certain neurological conditions, immunological disorders, cancer and other hard-to-treat medical conditions.

-Therapeutic use of secretome components produced by stem cells has shown their high regenerative potential.
+The therapeutic use of secretome components produced by stem cells has shown their high regenerative potential.
 From this article, you will learn why the stem cell secretome can help in the treatment of diseases, how it works, and what its advantages are.

 What Is Stem Cell Secretome?